AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/t-sync-visualization.md

 ---
 description: Synchronizing visualizations lets you control which data table or data source corresponds to a visualization.
 keywords: Analysis Workspace;Synchronize visualization with data source
-seo-description: Synchronizing visualizations lets you control which data table or data source corresponds to a visualization.
-seo-title: Manage data sources
 solution: Analytics
 title: Manage data sources
 topic: Reports and analytics